 On December 5, 2013, former South African President and social justice seeker, Nelson Mandela passed away at age 95.
 As a result of his political activism, Nelson Mandela endured several arrests and eventually served 27 years in prison for treason and governmental sabotage because of his opposition to apartheid.

 During his trial in 1958, Nelson Mandela married social worker, Winnie Madikizela, and the union produced two daughters before they divorced in 1996.
-At his final trial while facing the death penalty, he eloquently stated to the court, “I have fought against white domination, and I have fought against black domination.
+At his final trial, while facing the death penalty, he eloquently stated to the court, “I have fought against white domination, and I have fought against black domination.
 I have cherished the ideal of a democratic and free society in which all persons live together in harmony and with equal opportunities.
-It is an ideal which I hope to live for and to achieve.
+It is an ideal that I hope to live for and to achieve.
 But if needs be, it is an ideal for which I am prepared to die.”

 After being imprisoned for nearly three decades, Nelson Mandela become South Africa’s first black President in the government’s first democratic election where both blacks and whites were allowed to vote.
 In his acceptance speech, Nelson Mandela stated, “The time for the healing of the wounds has come.
 The moment to bridge the chasms that divide us has come,”.

 According to BBC News,

 Mr Zuma said Mr Mandela – who is known affectionately by his clan name, Madiba – had died shortly before 21:00 local time (19:00 GMT).
 He said he would receive a full state funeral, and flags would be flown at half-mast.

 Crowds have gathered outside the house where Mr Mandela died, some flying South African flags and wearing the shirts of the governing African National Congress, which Mr Mandela once led.

 The Nobel Peace Prize laureate was one of the world’s most revered statesmen after preaching reconciliation despite being imprisoned for 27 years.